makrai/notes/szabolcsi97-scope.md

   than six books_
   * Here inverse scope is very difficult but, in contrast to (16), can be forced by context.
-Since more than three men as a subject can in general reconstruct into its VP-internal position, this is predicted.
+Since more than three men as a subject can in general reconstruct into its VP-internal position, this is predicted
 * Definites and bare indefinites do not move to DistP even when they are distri
   * their distributive interpretation is due to a silent operator comparable to floated _each_